CodeBoy2006/pollinations-like-proxy/README.md

 ## 📝 Notes

 -   **Backend Support**: The proxy automatically handles both Base64 image data and URL responses from backends.
+-   **Smart Retry Logic**: Configure `BLOCKED_RETRY_ATTEMPTS` to control how many backends to try when content is blocked (default: 2).
+-   **Automatic Fallback**: When all backends fail or block content, the proxy automatically falls back to Pollinations.ai.
--   **Content Moderation**: Blocked prompts are cached to prevent repeated processing and return a 403 Forbidden status.
+-   **Content Moderation**: Blocked prompts are cached to prevent repeated processing.
+Cached blocked content triggers fallback.
 -   **Load Balancing**: Use `BACKEND_WEIGHTS` to control traffic distribution across backends (higher weight = more requests).
 -   **Model Mapping**: Use `MODEL_MAP` to translate model names per backend for compatibility across different providers.
 -   **Authentication**: `TOKEN_MAP` allows per-backend tokens, with `AUTH_TOKEN` as a global fallback.